ense-452-2025/ENSE_452_Course/lectures/lecture1/lecture1.md

 ## Other notable features of embedded systems

-- They often use very complex processing algorithms
+- They often use very complex processing algorithms.

-- They may include sophisticated *user interfaces*
+- They may include sophisticated *user interfaces*.

 - They often have *real-time* deadlines
   - Hard real-time